 Other basic steps towards prevention and relief include consciously remembering to blink more often, especially when in front of a computer or TV screen, and increasing the humidity in home and work environments with a humidifier or vaporizer.
 Wearing sunglasses while outside may also help to shield eyes from the drying effects of the sun and wind.

-Dry eye relief products include artificial tears and lubricating drops, as well as gel and ointment varieties.
-While these may work relatively fast, their effects are only temporary, and some feature preservatives that may cause further irritation.
-Those who use these products should seek out preservative-free kinds.
-Since gels and ointments are thicker and may cause blurred sight, they are best applied at bedtime for overnight use.
+Dry eye relief products include artificial tears and lubricating drops, as well as gel and ointments.
+While these may work relatively fast, their effects are only temporary, and some feature preservatives that may cause further worsen eye irritation.
+Those who use these products should seek out preservative-free versions.
+Since gels and ointments are thicker and may cause blurred vision, they are best applied at bedtime for overnight use.

-Small punctal plugs, commonly made of silicone, are another variety of dry eye treatment.
-These pliable plugs are placed into the drainage ducts of the eyes to support tear retention.
-Research has indicated that this straightforward and reversible clinical procedure has beneficial effects.
+Small punctal plugs, commonly made of silicone or dissolvable materials, are another variety of dry eye treatment.
+These pliable plugs are placed into the drainage ducts (lacrimal canaliculi) of the eyes to support tear retention.
+Research has indicated that this straightforward and reversible clinical procedure has beneficial effects, though it can make the tear film thicker.

 Although chronic dry eye syndrome affects millions of Americans, those coping with this issue have many options available to relieve this uncomfortable issue.
 By finding suitable treatments, healthy and well-hydrated eyes can be readily within sight.